playswap-org/play-docs/business-partnerships.md

 If the above sections do not cover your questions, you can contact us via email to marketing @ playswap.org.
 Suppose you are a gaming content creator looking for a partnership.
 In that case, you can contact us using the same email or inside our  [Discord server](https://discord.gg/8v7Fd7PG9K).

 ### *Beware of scammers!
 Do not reply to messages sent from unofficial communication channels of PlaySwap.
-Our team will never DM you first or ask for any private information.*
+PlaySwap team will never DM you first or ask for any private information.*